Deciding to Apply

 Program Details

-Your studies continue with the materials and technologies for distance learning.
-With three courses typically taught concurrently, each month is organized to allow for one full week of online learning per class.
+Your studies continue with materials and technologies designed for distance learning.
+With three courses typically taught concurrently, each month is organized to allow for one full week of distance learning per class.
 Lectures may be streamed or viewed offline at your convenience, providing you with more flexibility.

-On average, 20-25 hours per week, including meetings and time spent reviewing online materials.
-This time may vary depending on the individual and on course material.
+On average, 15-25 hours per week, including meetings and time spent on distance learning materials.

-You start with an extended residency at the beginning of each academic year, and return to campus approximately once per month for an all-day Friday/Saturday residency.
+You start with an extended residency at the beginning of each academic year, and return to campus approximately once per month for an all-day Friday/Saturday or Thursday/Friday/Saturday residency.
 There is a major field project course (ExecMAP) held in the second year of the program.
-During the weeks when you are not in residence, the program uses distance learning.
-For more information, see our schedule page.
+During the weeks when you are not in residence, the program uses a variety of distance learning materials and technologies to enhance remote learning (See “What happens when we are not in residency?” question above).
+Academic calendars including on-campus residencies for Ann Arbor and Los Angeles campuses can be found on the schedule page of this website

 We target a class of 65 to 80 students in Ann Arbor and 30 to 45 students in Los Angeles.